lxsmnsyc/solid-labels/README.md

 - 🏷 Labels: Turn labels into SolidJS utility calls!
 - 💬 Comments: Turn comments into SolidJS utility calls, too!
+- ⏱ Compile-time Functions: Use functions that are evaluated during compile-time!
 - 📦 Auto Imports: No need to import SolidJS utilities, explicitly!
 - 🤝 JS and TS Friendly!